rules-of-discourse/publishing-with-chobakepubtl/README.md

 # publishing-with-chobakepubtl
-The definitive guide to publishing ebooks with the -chobakepubtl- utility
+The official tutorial guide to the -chobakepubtl- utility